Curvature invariant and generalized canonical operator models - II

+The question of similarity is equivalent to a problem in complex geometry (cf. \cite{D2}).
+In general, for a split short exact sequence

+one can define the idempotent function $\Gamma: \Omega \rightarrow \clb(\mathbb{C}^q)$, where $\mbox{ran~}\Gamma$ yields a hermitian holomorphic subbundle $\clf$ of the trivial bundle $\Omega \times \mathbb{C}^q$.
+If $\Omega$ is contractible, then $\clf$ is trivial.
+The question of similarity is equivalent to whether one can find a trivializing frame for which the corresponding Gramian $G$ is uniformly bounded above and below when $\clm(\clh)=H^{\infty}(\Omega)$, or it and its inverse lie in the multiplier algebra when it is smaller.
+As mentioned above, this question is related to the corona problem and the commutant lifting theorem.

-Theorem \ref{all-similar} along with Theorem 0.1 in \cite{KT} provide a connection between the quotient Hilbert modules of the Hardy module and those of any other ``reasonable" reproducing kernel Hilbert module over $A(\mathbb{D})$ such as the weighted Bergman modules.
+Corollary \ref{similar} along with Theorem 0.1 in \cite{KT} provide a connection between the quotient Hilbert modules of the Hardy module and those of any other ``reasonable" reproducing kernel Hilbert modules over $A(\mathbb{D})$ such as the weighted Bergman modules.
 (See \cite{DKT} for a more detailed account of this phenomenon for the Bergman space based on function theory.
 The results there expand on the following result.)